 We'd like to send a big thank you to all our friends who have generously donated to the Student Workshops program!
-Your gifts have allowed us to keep all three studios in beautiful, tip-top shape for Dartmouth students to explore the magic of hands-on creativity.
-They have allowed us to have a remarkable staff of incredibly talented instructors, and we've been able to offer workshops by world class artists and craftspeople for Dartmouth students to learn from.
+Your gifts have allowed us to keep all three studios in beautiful, tip-top shape for Dartmouth students to explore the magic of hands-on creativity with a remarkable staff of incredibly talented instructors.

-We've improved and increased our capabilities with new computers for digital design work in the Jewelry Studio, Woodshop and Ceramics Studio.
+We've improved and increased our capabilities with new computers for digital design work in all three studios.
 We replaced an aging potter's wheel in the Ceramics studio.
 The woodshop made two major improvements with new tooling.
 Thanks to Tom Eldridge '85 and Jennifer Marron for a gift to increase the capability of our CNC router and thanks to Peter Spiegel '58 for replacing the cutter head in our 20" planer which has made such a difference in quality of cut and significant noise reduction.
 (We're so happy about the noise reduction!)
-Because of your support we were able to bring in guest artists last year for our students to learn from, including Robert Ebendorf in the Jewelry studio, and also upgrade our Rhino & RhinoGold design software.
+Your gifts supported workshops with guest artists like master jeweler Robert Edendorf and upgrades to the Jewelry Studio's Rhino and RhinoGold design software.